YSHebron/cs21-mp2-scp-extension/README.md

 4. Load immediate (li)
 5. Zero-from-right (zfr)

-Please see my Documenation Intro for the instruction formats and Appendix B of Harris & Harris (2013) or the Project 2 Specs for the complete instruction set and their expected effect.
+Please see my Documenation Intro () or the MIPS Green Sheet () for the instruction formats and Appendix B of Harris & Harris (2013) or the Project 2 Specs for the complete instruction set and their expected effect.

 ## MIPS32 Assembly 4x4 and 9x9 Sudoku Solver
 First, we noted Sudoku's goal conditions and constraints (see `CS21_Project1_Specs.pdf`).\